 Join our upcoming incident response webinar to learn how to cut mean time to remediation and reduce the impact of incidents.

 The Call for Help

 As an incident handler at Red Canary, my job is straightforward: help make security better for our customers.
-When the IT service provider called us for help, I jumped on a conference call with their senior security analyst, as well as Joe Moles (SECOPS) and Michael Haag (Threat R&D).
+When the IT service provider called us for help, I jumped on a conference call with their senior security analyst, as well as Joe Moles (Customer Security Operations) and Michael Haag (Threat R&D).
 The goal: put an incident response plan in place to eradicate the malware that was spreading through the customer’s network.